LeChatErrant/API-template/README.md

 # Getting started

 1. Make sure the **[.envrc](/.envrc)** is loaded (have a look **[here](https://github.com/LeChatErrant/API-template/wiki/Getting-started#Configuration)**)
+2. Install dependencies with `npm install`
-2. If no database is running, simply launch one locally with `npm run dev:db`
+3. If no database is running, simply launch one locally with `npm run dev:db`
-3. Run `npm run dev`
+4. Run `npm run dev`

 # CLI